 To file a wrongful termination discrimination charge properly, you will need to submit a claim to the Equal Employment Opportunity Commission (EEOC) within 180 days of the illegal incident.
 When filing a charge of discrimination in Pennsylvania, you may choose to visit the Philadelphia district office to file in person.

 Employees should start the in-person process for how to file a charge of employment discrimination early (by 10 a.m.) at the office, Monday through Thursday, as it can take several hours to complete.
 You may also choose to follow the process for how to file an EEOC employment discrimination charge by mail or phone.
 You should use the EEOC online assessment before arriving in person to file a claim, so you can ensure the claim is valid and available for investigation by the agency.

 After you file a wrongful termination discrimination charge in PA, the EEOC may first recommend a mediation program between you and your former employer to settle the claim.
 If this program proves unsuccessful, the EEOC may attempt to settle the claim voluntarily with cooperation from your previous employer.
 If a voluntary settlement does not conclude in a reasonable period (approximately 10 months), the EEOC may grant you the Notice of Right to Sue the employer.

 Suing for wrongful termination in Pennsylvania will be your next step in the legal process if the EEOC has granted you this right.
-When you start the process for how to file a wrongful termination lawsuit, keep in mind you will be responsible for providing the court with evidence to support your case.
-If you are considering filing a wrongful termination claim against employer, gathering documentation and witness testimonials to prove the illegal dismissal.
+When you start the process of how to file a wrongful termination lawsuit, keep in mind you will be responsible for providing the court with evidence to support your case.
+If you are considering filing a wrongful termination claim against an employer, gather documentation and witness testimonials to prove the illegal dismissal.